-Ketosis and Cognitionby Amylee Amos MS, RDN, IFMCPNutrition
+Ketosis and Cognitionby Amylee Amos PhD, RDN, IFMCPNutrition

 Contrary to popular belief, you can eat a pro-longevity, plant based diet and achieve a state of mild ketosis.
 The ketogenic diet does not require the sacrifice of vegetables nor does it require piles of saturated fats and animal products.
 The question isn’t can it be done, but should it be done?
 Should you be checking your ketones and tracking your beta hydroxybutyrate levels?